Velocidex/velociraptor-docs/content/docs/vql/_index.md

 ```

 As each row is emitted from the `glob()` plugin with a filename of a
-file, the `hash()` function is evaluated on it and the hash is
+file, the `hash()` function is evaluated and the hash is
 calculated.

 However this is linear, since each hash is calculated before the next
 hash is started - hence only one hash is calculated at once.

-This example is very suitable for parallelization because globling for
+This example is very suitable for parallelization because globbing for
-all files is quite fast, but the slow part is hashing the
+all files is quite fast, but hashing the
-files.
-Therefore, if we delegate the hashing to multiple threads, we
+files can be slow.
+If we delegate the hashing to multiple threads, we
 can make more effective use of the CPU.

 ```sql